brecolbrecol/SOTAFreq/README.md

 # SOTAFreq
 SOTA frequencies assigment

-This repo tries to solve the problem of several concurrent in time line of sight (LOS) VHF activations, proposing free frequencies for each of the activators.
+This repo tries to solve the problem of several concurrent in time line of sight (LOS) VHF activations, proposing free frequencies for each activator.

 ## Available frequencies